 Languages establish many "dependencies" between different parts of an utterance.
-For example, a verb might inflect for the φ -features of a particular argument, or an interrogative complementizer may attract a wh-phrase to its specifier.
+For example, a verb might inflect for the $\varphi$ -features of a particular argument, or an interrogative complementizer may attract a wh-phrase to its specifier.
 Operations of both agreement and movement are triggered by probes, which are themselves formal features on heads, like other structure-building instructions in the Minimalist Program.
-Probes trigger a search for a goal with a particular feature specification, which then feeds some interaction with the identified goal, such as the exchange of feature values or movement/attraction of the goal.2
+Probes trigger a search for a goal with a particular feature specification, which then feeds some interaction with the identified goal, such as the exchange of feature values or movement/attraction of the goal.

 Locality refers to the question of what configurations between probe and goal are allowed in grammar, as reflected empirically in what configurations of non-local dependencies (e.g. agreement and movement) are attested in languages of the world.
 Consider the case of wh-movement in a language such as English, which requires the movement of a single wh-phrase to the clause edge.
-In probe-goal terms, C bears a probe which seeks an active [wH]-bearing goal - which we annotate [PROBE:WH] for perspicuity3 - and moves this goal to its specifier.
+In probe-goal terms, C bears a probe which seeks an active [wh]-bearing goal - which we annotate [PROBE:wh] for perspicuity - and moves this goal to its specifier.
 In a situation such as (1) where there are multiple appropriate goals, the "closer" one must be moved (Superiority; see Kuno and Robinson, 1972; Chomsky, 1973).

-1 We thank Amy Rose Deal, Nick Huang, Alan Hezao Ke, Stefan Keine, Diego Krivochen, Omer Preminger, an anonymous reviewer, and the volume editors for helpful comments and discussion.
+&lt;sup>1 We thank Amy Rose Deal, Nick Huang, Alan Hezao Ke, Stefan Keine, Diego Krivochen, Omer Preminger, an anonymous reviewer, and the volume editors for helpful comments and discussion.
 We also especially thank Keng Ji Chow and Cara Leong for thoughtful comments on an earlier version of section 2.
+This research is supported by the Singapore Ministry of Education under grant MOE2017-T2-2-094 and by the National University of Singapore under grant R-103-000-178-133.

-2 Probes may be involved in other dependencies too, but here we concentrate on agreement and movement.
+&lt;sup>2 Probes may be involved in other dependencies too, but here we concentrate on agreement and movement.
 In Chomsky 2000, 2001 and much subsequent work, Move/Attract is thought of as always parasitic on an earlier step of Agree between the attracting probe and the moving phrase.
 However, see e.g. Preminger 2014: ch.
 8 for arguments against Agree being a precondition for movement.
 Here we simply describe both agreement and movement as reflecting a shared underlying process of "probing," which involves a search procedure.
 Differences in the locality profiles of agreement versus movement, if any, may result from differences in the probe specifications involved (see section 3) or other differences between these operations; see Bošković 2003, 2007; Bobaljik and Wurmbrand 2005; Fox and Pesetsky 2005; Richards 2012, among others.